DrewRoss5/libMatrixImproved/README.md

     - The element at (row, col)
   - Notes:
     - Like arrays, matrices are zero-indexed, for example to get the element in the first column of the first row: `my_matrix.get(0, 0);`
-    - Throws a `std::out_of_range` error if the row is greater than the matrix's height, or if the column is greater than the matrix's width.
+    - Throws a `std::out_of_range` error if the row is greater than the matrix's height, or if the column is greater than the matrix's width
 ## Matrix Arithmetic:
 ### void Matrix::add(const Matrix& mat):
 - Parameters: